-On this page you can see several useful links in the left column, including the Academic Catalog, and a few policies that are also in the Catalog.
+On this page you can see several useful links in the left column, including the Academic Catalog.

 After you have logged in, you'll be taken to your "dashboard," which shows which parts of the website you can access.
 You may also see course announcements, whether you have messages waiting, and upcoming assignments.